Ken James (actor): Skippy the Bush Kangaroo

+The Box and Tony Wild

+James' role in The Box saw him prominent on screen in the high-rating soap for three years.
+Tony Wild was a significant presence in the show and featured heavily in major storylines, albeit usually with a comedic element.
+The opening credits for The Box showed James, as Wild playing Detective Blake, leaping from a police vehicle and shooting at an unseen target.
+This cuts to a television set exploding.

+Tony Wild played the character of Blake in the fictitious police drama Manhunt, a parody of the Crawford Productions police dramas for which the company was best known at this time.
+Wild is good-natured and hard working but egotistical and obsessed both with his career generally and his role in Manhunt specifically.
+When he moves into Fanny Adams' apartment as co-tenant and sometime lover, he installs a floor-to-ceiling poster of himself on the wall.

+Wild typically eschews long-term relationships, though he does periodically liaise with Vicki Stafford (Judy Nunn)) and is perturbed when Sharon Lewis ((Noni Hazelhurst) turns him down for a second date on the basis that she does not want to be tied down.
+He is the long-term object of the affection of teenager Tina Harris (Tracey Mann) and the two claim to have a brother-sister friendship; Harris lives alone in a flat above Wild's in a converted terrace house.

+As well as appearing in Manhunt, Wild was for a brief period host of Channel 12's cornerstone variety show Big Night Out while its usual host, Gary Burke (Peter Regan) was pursuing theatrical ambitions in Sydney.

 Personal life

 James has two children from his first marriage of 24 years.
 In 2001, James met Rosemarie Stuhlener, a retired Telstra manager who lives in Geelong, and the two were engaged in 2003 and married in 2011.
 James and Shuttler do not live with each other and do not intend to, making them a living apart together couple.

 James has made contributions to multiple charities including Life Education, Variety, and Bali's Jodie O’Shea Orphanage.

 James was diagnosed with stage 3 non-Hodgkin lymphoma in 2009 after he noticed a lump on his neck while shaving.
 This cancer then escalated to stage 4 and spread to his bones in 2011, requiring radiotherapy and chemotherapy in order to be treated.
 James began a chemotherapy course in April 2011 and is now cancer-free, after successfully completing chemotherapy.
 His diagnosis followed the cancer death of former Skippy cast member Ed Devereaux (oesophagus) in December 2003, and the diagnoses of other Skippy cast members Liza Goddard (breast) and Tony Bonner (prostate) in 1997 and 2004 respectively.